tsangiotis/tsangiotis.github.io/_drafts/2017-01-12-attacked-by-chinese-robots.md

 I need to see which IP addresses are connected on the server and particularly on port 22 to make sure I am alone on the VPS wasteland.

-To do that we can run a long netstat command:
+To do that I can run a long netstat command:

 ```
 $ netstat -tn 2>/dev/null | grep :22 | awk '{print $5}' | cut -d: -f1 | sort | uniq -c | sort -nr | head